-Your beach towels aren’t just for lounging by the pool — they're also the perfect surface for yoga.
-You can layer a few on a hard floor to create a base that'll feel downright blissful in child’s pose.
+They aren’t just for lounging by the pool!
+Beach towels also happen to provide the perfect surface for yoga.
+Layer a few on a hard floor to create a base that'll feel downright blissful in child’s pose.

-Yoga encourages us to reconnect with our environment, and there’s no better place to do it than your own backyard.
-A grassy lawn will give you an earthly massage for your bare feet, and serve as a soft landing during your sun salutations.
+Outdoor yoga encourages us to reconnect with our environment, and there’s no better place to do it than your own backyard.
+A grassy lawn will give you an earthy massage for your bare feet, and it serves as a soft landing spot during your sun salutations.

-Between the soft sand, rhythmic waves and sunshine, the beach is the ultimate place to practice yoga without a mat.
+Between the soft sand, rhythmic waves and rays of sun, the beach is the ultimate place to practice yoga without a mat.
 Plus you can do your whole flow in a bathing suit and then cool off in the ocean.
 Sounds like heaven, right?

 People like traditional yoga mats because they help their feet grip the floor.
 But a pair of grippy socks can do the exact same thing.
 Slip them on if you want to do yoga on tiled or hardwood floors.

 A clean bath mat makes for a surprisingly good place to practice yoga.
-After all, it’s designed to stick to the floor, absorb moisture and feel cozy beneath your feet.
+After all, it’s designed to stick to the floor, it absorbs moisture and it feels cozy beneath your feet.
+Triple win!